FiMDP/FiMDP/docs/source/examples.rst

 Electric Vehicle Routing
 ************************

+* `Click here <https://github.com/xblahoud/FiMDP/blob/master/examples/nyc_benchmark.ipynb>`_ to preview the notebook with tests for benchmarking this environment.
+* `Click here <https://github.com/xblahoud/FiMDP/blob/master/examples/nyc_visualization.ipynb>`_ to preview the notebook that visualizes strategies on an interactive map.

 Routing of autonomous electric vehicles presents a significant challenge due to their limited driving range and low availability of recharge stations.
 Further, the rate of energy consumption depends on several variables that are often stochastic.
 We consider an area in the middle of Manhattan, from 42nd to 116th Street, given in the figure below,